inventree/inventree-website/extend/app.md

 ### Direct Download (Android)

-We provide direct downloads for Android users - view our [download page via polar.sh](https://polar.sh/checkout/polar_c_dlEdsMuIlGPGS5Cb6DB82cRwuwpfPErjF7U4j1NfdYd)
+We provide direct downloads for Android users - view our [download page via polar](/fund#polar-app) to get the latest APK file.

 ### Documentation